know-cujojs/know/src/documents/tutorials/promises/creating-promises.html.md

 order: 2
 ---

-In the [Consuming Promises tutorial](./consuming-promises.html.md), we looked at how to work with existing promises, let's shift focus and now look at how to create promises.
+The [Consuming Promises tutorial](./consuming-promises.html.md) examined how to work with existing promises; in this tutorial you look at how to create promises.
 With a promise library, it's really quite easy.
 There are many [Promises/A+](http://promises-aplus.github.com/promises-spec/) compliant libraries, including Cujo’s [when.js](https://github.com/cujojs/when).

-Promise Chains
+Promise chains
 --------------

-The simplest way to create a new promise, is to handle another promise.
-As we already know, the key to promises is a `then()` method that accepts callback functions to be notified when the promises' value is available.
-It turns out, the act of asking to be notified when a promise is fulfilled creates a new promise for the return value of the callback function.
+The simplest way to create a new promise is to handle another promise.
+As you already know, a `then()` method accepts callback functions to be notified when the promise's value is available.
+The act of asking to be notified when a promise is fulfilled creates a new promise for the return value of the callback function.

-Let's suppose we have a promise representing the number 0.
+Suppose you have a promise representing the number 0.

 ```javascript
 var promise =  ...;  // we'll show the '...' in the next example